-What kind of jobs will a Master of Accounting graduate be able to pursue?
+What jobs will a Master of Accounting graduate be able to pursue?

 This list is in not meant to be comprehensive.
 It is meant to give you a sampling of the career opportunities available in the field of accounting.